-- 1. The primary purpose of the association is:- - (a) To provide needed primary health care services to disadvantaged and marginalised women in the area in which the association operates including treatment and early intervention services, as well as preventative and developmental services, to promote the health of women.
-Services will be conducted in accordance with the philosophy of the association and the best standards of professional excellence - in various locations, and as resources permit.
+(1) The primary purposes of the association are to provide needed women-run primary health care services to disadvantaged and marginalised women in the area in which the association operates, including a range of medical, nursing, complementary medicine, counselling, information, support and referral services with an emphasis on preventative health care measures.
+Services will be conducted in accordance with the philosophy of the association (set out in subclause (3)) and the best standards of professional excellence in various locations, and as resources permit.